aghnu/xiaohongshu_search_export_userscript/README.md

 no warranty, use at your own risk

-# Xiaohongshu Dandelion Query Result Collect and Export Tool
+# Xiaohongshu Dandelion Query Result Collecting and Exporting Tool
 This is a tampermonkey userscript created to collect and export query result from page "https://pgy.xiaohongshu.com/solar/advertiser/patterns/kol".
 It intercepts ajax response from api "cooperator/blogger/v2" and collects the response body.
 The tool provides a set of functionalities through its user interface to make this collection process as easy as possible.

 ## This tool can be used to...